hugsfromkookie/TP-Projects/Assignment3/README.md

 ## Overview

-This project is an **Order Management Application** designed for processing customer orders in a warehouse made in my 2nd year as a CS student at Technical University of Cluj-Napoca.
-This was an assignment for the Fundamental Programming Techniques  course.
+This project is an **Order Management Application** designed for processing customer orders in a warehouse.
 The application utilizes a relational database to store information about products, customers, and orders.

 ## Features